-Top 25 Amazing Things to Do in Athens
+25 Amazing Things to Do in Athens, Greece

 The many amazing things to do in Athens make the Greek capital one of the most popular destinations for a city trip in Europe.
 Everyone knows the world-famous Acropolis, the city’s landmark, however, many more fascinating attractions await you on a sightseeing tour.
 During your city walk, you will explore the charming old town of Athens, marvel at imposing excavation sites, visit interesting museums and experience a magnificent view of the snow-white coastal metropolis from the city hills.
 But not only that, also the many cool trendy neighborhoods, with great bars and restaurants are a guarantee for an unforgettable vacation.
 But what are the best things to do in Athens, what are the real insider tips for a city trip, and which activities should not be missed?

-In this travel guide you will find all the important information and tips about visiting Athens in Greece.
-In addition, we show you the most beautiful attractions, great pictures, reveal real insider tips and where to find fabulous accommodations.
+In this travel guide, you will find all the important information and tips about visiting Athens in Greece.
+In addition, we show you the most beautiful attractions, the best things to do in Athens, great pictures, reveal real insider tips and where to find fabulous accommodations.

 The Best Things to Do in Athens

 On a city trip to Athens, you can look forward to a whole range of attractions worth seeing.
 Most of them are located directly in the city center, which you can explore on foot on your own.
 So that you don’t lose the overview, we have summarized the best things to do in Athens at a glance: